Landing page best practices are the conversion rules that keep a page focused on one visitor, one promise, and one action.

 Use videos (where appropriate)

-Ted Vrountas has written an excellent breakdown of video landing page examples and what they do (and don’t do) well.
-To summarize a few key points;
+Ted Vrountas has written an excellent breakdown of video landing page examples and what they do well.
+To summarize a few key points:

-• Explain and demonstrate what the desired action will entail
+- Explain and demonstrate what the desired action will involve

-• Have a CTA at the end of the video matching that of the landing page
+- Have a CTA at the end of the video matching the landing page CTA

-• Have an obvious “play” button to show that it’s a video immediately
+- Have an obvious play button so visitors know it is a video immediately

 Show social proof